25 Car Movies You Should See Before You Die

 5. The Fast and the Furious

 If you’re under 40 and have seen any car movie, you’ve probably seen this one.
 Despite the poorly written dialogue and macho silliness, it’s been one of the go-to car movies since 2001.
 This movie was many people’s introduction to tuner culture, and it inspired a generation of people to get into cars.
 Also, it started one of the most successful movie franchises of all time.
 All of the Furious movies could be on this list, but since that’d take up too much space, just the first movie makes the cut here.
+See all the cars in the latest Fast & Furious film.

 6. Le Mans

 If you know much about auto racing, then you probably know how fierce the competition was at the 24 Hours of Le Mans in the 1970s.
 In 1971, Steve McQueen financed and starred in the movie Le Mans, which shows what the world’s toughest 24-hour race is all about.
 With almost a documentary level of attention to detail, this fictional account is often held up as a great motorsports movie, despite the fact that it flopped at the box office.
+Learn more about the Gulf Oil Livery racing colors this movie made famous.

 Another excellent Formula One movie is 2013’s Rush.
 It’s a biographical sports drama with a focus on the rivalry between drivers Niki Lauda and James Hunt.
 Hunt and Lauda had a legendary rivalry in the 1970s, and Chris Hemsworth (Hunt) and Daniel Brühl (Lauda) do a superb job of making it come to life on screen.
 This movie is visually stunning and genuinely thrilling.